chinmoyeedash/pubnub-todoapp-android/README.md

 Realtime Data Stream Network and PubNUb's Android SDK to facilitate communication between different instances of the App thereby allowing collaboration among the users who use the App for collaborating on a project.

-##PRECONDITION
+##ANDROID VERSION
-This app is tested on the Android 4.4.2 & 4.2
+This app is tested on the Android 4.4.2 & 4.2 (Kitkat) only.

 ##INSTALLATION
 The apk package for this app is available on the following link.